 Dr. John Fielder is an expert in how Daubert applies to psychological and psychiatric testimony and has written ten articles for prominent legal publications on the subject.
 He has conducted numerous seminars for law firms, the California Department of Justice and Placer County Bar Association on the how Daubert shifts the focus of discovery from expert qualifications to include the scientific foundation of their testimony.

-He is highly qualified based on education, training and experience, he has served as an expert witness, consultant expert and rebuttal expert in hundreds of civil, criminal and courts-martial cases throughout the United States.
+He is highly qualified based on education, training and experience and he has served as an expert witness, consultant expert and rebuttal expert in hundreds of civil, criminal and courts-martial cases throughout the United States.

 "Facts are stubborn things, and whatever may be our wishes, our inclinations, or the dictates of our passion, they cannot alter the state of facts or evidence." - John Adams